 Don’t worry though, you will find out all about how to write a manifesto and how to run a campaign during the Candidate Academy.
 You will also find out how much budget you have to spend on your campaign and how the expense process works during the Candidate Academy.

-This is a week's residential away from Portsmouth to provide you with essential training in how to be a Sabbatical Officer.
-You will be away from Portsmouth throughout an entire week from 17th June 2019.
+This is a week's residential away from Portsmouth to provide you with essential training in how to be an Elected Officer.
+You will be away from Portsmouth throughout an entire week from 15th June 2020.

-You will also have a one-to-one handover with the current Sabbatical Officers.
+You will also have a one-to-one handover with the current Elected Officers.
 This will be for a whole week from 24th June.